Shree Ganeshay Namah

 4)I would love to watch TV now.

-5)Would you love to sing your favourite song?
+5)Would you love to sing your favorite song?

 I would prefer to stay here.